Nikhil9786/Fetch-Rewards/README.md

 # Note

-Answers to questions asked in the assignment are in the questions.txt file
+Answers to questions asked in the assignment(part of an online assessment) are in the questions.txt file